Jaya Ahsan: Playback

 Ahsan is also a singer and took diploma courses in Indian classical music and Rabindra Sangeet.
 She did playback in few films, such as "Tomer Khola Hawa" in Dubshatar and "Jongoler Daak" in Mesidona.

 Other activities

 Ahsan is a craftswoman and a visual-artist, which she demonstrated in art-house movie productions like Enechhi Shurjer Hashi.
 She was chosen as a brand ambassador for USAID (US Agency for International Development) to help women and children.
 In 2019, Ahsan was chosen as the brand ambassador of Bangamata U-19 Women's International Gold Cup.

 Personal life

-Faisal Ahsan Ullah, the former husband of actress Joya Ahsan, from whom she adopted her surname.
+Faisal Ahsan Ullah, Joya's former husband, from whom she adopted her surname.

-Ahsan married Faisal Ahsan Ullah, a television model, on 14 May 1998.
-The couple was also seen in same television ad.
-Together they ran an event management company.
+Ahsan married television model Faisal Ahsan Ullah on 14 May 1998.
+They appeared together in television commercials and jointly ran an event-management company.
+The couple divorced in 2012.
+Joya still uses her ex-husband’s surname, "Ahsan," despite the separation.

 Media reports speculated a romantic relationship between Ahsan and director Srijit Mukherji during the filming of Bishorjan (2017).
 The duo was reported to be dating before Mukherji married actress Rafiath Rashid Mithila in 2019.